Andrés Palop: Sevilla

-Palop joined Sevilla FC in summer 2005, quickly becoming one of the Andalusians' cornerstones as they added five titles in only one year.
-On 15 March 2007, he made headlines when he scored an injury time-equalising goal in the UEFA Cup round-of-16 tie against FC Shakhtar Donetsk, forcing extra time as a result – his team, which had drawn 2–2 at home in the first leg, went on to win 3–2, and eventually the competition for the second consecutive time; in the final against fellow Spaniards RCD Espanyol he stopped three of four penalty kicks in the shootout, being named Player of the match.
+Palop signed a four-year contract with Sevilla FC in June 2005 with a €30 million buyout clause, quickly becoming one of the Andalusians' cornerstones as they claimed five titles in only one year.
+On 15 March 2007, he made headlines when he scored an injury time-equalising goal in the UEFA Cup round-of-16 tie against FC Shakhtar Donetsk, forcing extra time as a result; his team, who had drawn 2–2 at home in the first leg, went on to win 3–2 and eventually the competition for the second consecutive time.
+In the final, he stopped three of four penalty kicks in the shootout, being named Player of the match to defeat fellow Spaniards RCD Espanyol.

 In the following campaigns, veteran Palop continued to be first choice, never appearing in fewer than 31 league matches.
 In 2009–10 he helped to a fourth place in the league, with the subsequent qualification for the UEFA Champions League, and victory in the Copa del Rey.

 Bayer Leverkusen

-In early June 2013, Palop signed a one-year contract with Bayer 04 Leverkusen, moving abroad for the first time at the age of nearly 40.
-He was used exclusively as back-up by the German Bundesliga club, and in April 2014 announced his retirement.
+On 3 June 2013, Palop joined Bayer 04 Leverkusen on a one-year deal, moving abroad for the first time at the age of nearly 40.
+He remained unused by the German Bundesliga club, and in April 2014 announced his retirement.

 International career

-Palop was first called up for Spain in August 2007, for a friendly with Greece, after a last-minute injury to Iker Casillas.
+Palop was first called up for Spain in August 2007 for a friendly with Greece, after a last-minute injury to Iker Casillas.
 However, he did not leave the bench.

 Uncapped, Palop lost a narrow competition with Pepe Reina of Liverpool for second choice at UEFA Euro 2008, but beat FC Barcelona's Víctor Valdés for the third spot on the squad.
-During the ceremony following Spain's victory in the tournament, he wore Luis Arconada's original Euro 1984 final shirt; he received the gold medal from Michel Platini (who had won the 1984 continental competition, scoring the final opener from an Arconada blunder), later president of UEFA.
+During the ceremony following Spain's victory in the tournament, he wore Luis Arconada's original Euro 1984 final shirt; he received the gold medal from Michel Platini (who had won the 1984 continental competition, opening the score from an Arconada blunder), later president of UEFA.

 Coaching career

-On 18 February 2015, Palop was named manager at CD Alcoyano for the remainder of the season in Segunda División B. In June, after achieving the sufficient qualifications, he took the post on a permanent basis, announcing his exit in May 2016.
+On 18 February 2015, Palop was named manager at CD Alcoyano for the remainder of the season in the Segunda División B. In June, after achieving the sufficient qualifications, he took the post on a permanent basis, announcing his exit in May 2016.

-Palop was appointed as the new head coach of UD Ibiza on 27 September 2018, with that club also competing in the third level.
-He was dismissed the following 25 February after winning ten of his 21 games, leaving the team eight points from a playoff place.
+Palop was appointed as the new head coach of UD Ibiza on 27 September 2018, with that club also competing in the third tier.
+He was dismissed the following 25 February having won ten of his 21 games, leaving the team eight points from a playoff place.

 In April 2020, Palop was hospitalised for 12 days during the coronavirus pandemic.
-Two years later, he was UEFA's ambassador for the Europa League Final at the Ramón Sánchez Pizjuán Stadium in Seville.
+Two years later, he was UEFA's ambassador for the Europa League Final at the Ramón Sánchez-Pizjuán Stadium in Seville.